Coffee bean: Composition

-The term "green coffee bean" refers to unroasted mature or immature coffee beans.
-These have been processed by wet or dry methods to remove the outer pulp and mucilage and have an intact wax layer on the outer surface.
+Non-volatile and volatile compounds in coffee beans, such as caffeine, deter many insects and animals from eating them.
+After harvesting, coffee beans are processed by wet or dry methods to remove the outer pulp and mucilage, and have an intact wax layer on the outer surface.
 When immature, they are green.
-When mature, they have a brown to yellow or reddish color and typically weigh 300 to 330 mg per dried coffee bean.
-Nonvolatile and volatile compounds in green coffee beans, such as caffeine, deter many insects and animals from eating them.
-Further, both nonvolatile and volatile compounds contribute to the flavor of the coffee bean when it is roasted.
-Nonvolatile nitrogenous compounds (including alkaloids, trigonelline, proteins, and free amino acids) and carbohydrates are of major importance in producing the full aroma of roasted coffee and for its biological action.
+When mature, they have a brown to yellow or reddish color.
+A typical dried coffee bean weighs 300 to 330 mg (about 0.01 oz).
+Unroasted mature or immature coffee beans are referred to as green, or raw.

+The non-volatile and volatile compounds in the coffee bean contribute to its flavor when roasted.
+Non-volatile nitrogenous compounds (including alkaloids, trigonelline, proteins, and free amino acids) and carbohydrates are of major importance in producing the full aroma of roasted coffee and for its biological action.

 Since the mid-2000s, green coffee extract has been sold as a nutritional supplement and has been clinically studied for its chlorogenic acid content and for its lipolytic and weight-loss properties.
-According to a 2024 publication, The Growing Altitude Influences the Flavor Precursors, Sensory Characteristics and Cupping Quality of the Pu'er Coffee Bean, the concentration of trace elements, alkaloids, and CGAs in coffee beans decreased with the increase in growing altitude, while the content of fatty acids increased, and the content of organic acids showed no obvious change trends.
+A 2024 publication found that the concentration of trace elements, alkaloids, and CGAs in coffee beans decreases with increase in growing altitude, while the content of fatty acids increases; the content of organic acids shows no obvious change trends.